Pillow shams are the most misunderstood soft furnishing. While designing bedding for clients, invariably, they have questions about pillow shams.

 - Live Edge Table

 Boho Romantic Chic Makeover

-I have been working on my daughter’s bedroom makeover and I would like to invite you to join us on this creative journey.
+I have been working on my daughter’s bedroom makeover, and I would like to invite you to join us on this creative journey.
 You can jump on board for the full makeover HERE!!!
-Learn how to makeover room the easy way.
+Learn how to do an easy room makeover.

 That was a lot of information, and I am so glad you hung in there with me.
 Do you use shams on your bed?